Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure

-In view of the foregoing, we shall proceed with double induction on the number of occurrences of restricted divisions $D_{0}$ and $D_{1}$ in the $\mathcal{L}_{\mathcal{A}}^{D}$-terms under study, and on the dimension of the ambient T-analytic manifold.
-Desingularization will consist in alternate partitioning the domain of the $D$-functions already obtained, and blowing up the resulting parts along definable smooth centers coming from transformation to normal crossings.
+\begin{proof} We shall proceed with double induction on the number of occurrences of restricted divisions $D_{0}$ and $D_{1}$ in the $\mathcal{L}_{\mathcal{A}}^{D}$-terms under study, and on the dimension of the ambient T-analytic manifold.

+Desingularization will consist of alternate partitioning the domain of the $D$-functions already obtained, and blowing up the resulting parts along definable smooth centers coming from transformation to normal crossings.

 Two kinds of partitions of a resulting T-analytic manifold $N$ will be considered at each stage of the process.
 One is with respect to the admissible center $C \subset N$ of the subsequent blowup (or, equivalently, its exceptional divisor) and to the zero sets